Godfried Schalcken

 Godfried Schalcken (8 October 1643 – 16 November 1706) was a Dutch artist who specialized in genre paintings and portraits.
 Schalcken was noted for his night scenes and mastery in reproducing the effect of candlelight.
 He painted in the highly polished style of the Leiden fijnschilders.

 Life and work

 Godfried Schalcken was born in Made, North Brabant, the son of Cornelis Schalcken and Aletta Lydius.
 Before he was four years old, his family moved to Dordrecht, where his father became rector of the Latin school.
-Schalcke studied under Samuel van Hoogstraten in Dordrecht before he moved to Leiden, into the studio of Gerard Dou (1613–1675), one of Rembrandt's most famous pupils.
+Schalcken studied under Samuel van Hoogstraten in Dordrecht before he moved to Leiden, into the studio of Gerard Dou (1613–1675), one of Rembrandt's most famous pupils.
 His earlier genre pictures very closely resemble Dou's work.
 He worked in Leiden until c.
-1675, then returning to Dordrecht until 1691, after which he settled in The Hague, where he continued to paint until his death, near age 63, in 1706.
+1675, then returning to Dordrecht until 1691, after which he settled in The Hague, where he continued to paint until his death in 1706.
 He also visited England (1692–1697), but his uncouth manners and bad temper alienated him from the society there.
 In 1703 he was employed by Johann Wilhelm, Elector Palatine in Düsseldorf.
 He died in The Hague.